-SOS considers itself a strategic partner and an extension of its customer’s team offering complete services from regulatory expertise to packaging, branding and ingredient sourcing.
+SOS Co-packing Solutions considers itself a strategic partner and an extension of its customer’s team offering complete services from regulatory expertise to packaging, branding and ingredient sourcing.
 SOS sees each request as unique and takes the time to analyze process and presentation in formulating a plan that meets the customer’s specific goals and objectives.
+SOS products and services include; product development, manufacturing and co-packing, fulfillment and kitting.

 I was actually trained in graphic design, and then worked for four years for a food broker.
 I enjoyed the food business but thought being a food broker was a bit boring.
 I realized, however, that through helping clients with packaging and design, I could continue using my creative side.